Business Building John Gauch Business Building John Gauch

 Journey of a Founder: A Startup Story

-Welcome - I’m a hands-on startup fractional COO (Feldspar, Synervoz), sales coach (Microsoft), and mentor (Alumni Ventures, High Alpha).
-Over 20+ years, I have applied my growth and operations experience to help dozens of startups (Axiom, IAN, Spartan).
-I helped build one high-impact to exceed $100M in revenue and a second to close in on that rare millestone.
+Welcome - I’m a hands-on startup fractional COO.
+I serve as an operating partner to founders supporting growth and operations.
+Over 20+ years, I have worked on dozens of startups (Synervoz, FreshAhead, Axiom, Spartan, IAN), helping build one high-impact business to exceed $100M in revenue and a second to (so far) nearly reach that rare milestone.

 Introduction

-This is a lightly edited transcript from our “fireside chat,” a live startup event co-hosted with Jimmy Malik, including guest founders David Zamarin and Zak Allen.
+This is a lightly edited transcript from our roundtable, a live startup event.

 The timestamps in the transcript synchronize with this edited audio of the event.